PedroHqdeS/etl_architecture/README.md

 - Silver Layer -> Gold Layer

 Each layer have their own rules, which are explained in the next section.
-The main objective of this process is make available in the last layer reliable data that can be used for the final user.
+The main objective of this process is making available in the last layer reliable data that can be used for the final user.

 In the last section of this documentation the structure of the developed code,